This post contains affiliate links.

-Testing golf balls in a controlled way to give credible results which make clear the distance difference between one ball and another is not as straightforward as it may seem.
+Testing golf balls in a controlled way to give credible results, which make clear the distance difference between one ball and another, is not however as straightforward as it may seem.

 If for example you simply got a player to test a bunch of different golf balls themselves by hitting a few shots it would not be obvious whether any distance differences that resulted were the result of the player hitting one shot better than another or the ball.